ogallagher/terry/docs/primitive_actions.md

 # Primitive Actions

-This lists all primitive actions included in Terry's initial corpus. `action.addState(State(name,value,argNum,transition))` defines what state transitions and associated driver executions occur when this action is called.
+This lists all primitive actions included in Terry's initial corpus. `action.addState(State(name,value,args,transition))` defines what state transitions and associated driver executions occur when this action is called.

 <hr>